Charles E. Fipke Foundation Earth and Environmental Sciences Awards

-If you are interested in applying, and you meet both the criteria set out in the award description and Senate Regulations Governing University Awards, please download and complete the fillable PDF application form that is posted below.
+If you are interested in applying, and you meet both the criteria set out in the award description and Senate Regulations Governing University Awards, please complete the application form, which is available for download here.

-The application form must be submitted to the Department of Earth, Environmental and Geographic Sciences no later than Monday, February 10, 2020.
+The application form must be submitted to the Department of Earth, Environmental and Geographic Sciences by 4 pm on Friday, March 8, 2023.

 If you have any questions, please contact firstname.lastname@example.org

 Frequently Asked Questions

 No – students applying to the BSc degree program must complete and submit the application form specifically for this award after submitting an application to the BSc degree program on the UBC Okanagan campus.